luigicucciolillo/Microservices/readme.md

     DevOps with Docker: docker-compose: Master managing multi-container applications using Docker Compose and understand its role in orchestration.
     DevOps with Docker: security and optimization: Learn to optimize Docker images for production, improve security, and explore advanced orchestration tools like Kubernetes.

-While the course is text-based and includes hands-on exercises, it no longer offers certificate submission as the deadline was June 16, 2024.
 ```
 https://courses.mooc.fi/org/uh-cs/courses/devops-with-docker
 ```